Table of Contents

 - Dynamic tool discovery and integration

-- Tool calling capabilities for both model types
+- Tool calling capabilities across all supported models

 - Configurable MCP server locations and arguments